St.Martin of Tours

 The service is arranged on request and the person to be Christened and also the family are encouraged to visit the church beforehand, perhaps at one of the Sunday services, such as Family Worship at 10.00 am on any Sunday.
 Christenings are normally held on a Sunday in the early afternoon.

-The Rector likes to meet you and your family to explain what is involved and arrange the date and time of the service.
+Our Priest likes to meet you and your family to explain what is involved and arrange the date and time of the service.
 There is no charge for a christening however an offering is commonly made after the service.

 When a baby is born parents often want to thank God for their new addition to the family.
 A service of thanksgiving offers this opportunity and can form part of a Sunday service.
 This is not a christening so there is no need to choose godparents and no need to make public promises to God which you may feel you are not ready to make.